 Recognize the Risk Factors Associated With Police Work

-While you may feel like you are the only police officer to deal with addiction, the truth is that there are other people in your field who also struggle with drugs or alcohol.
+While you may feel like you are the only police officer to deal with addiction, the truth is that there are other police officers among you that also struggle with substance abuse.
 You just may not hear about it due to the stigma that is associated with addiction in the police field.
-Being willing to seek treatment is your first step toward finally breaking free from the stigma and taking back control over your life.
+Being willing to seek treatment is your first step.
+Finally breaking free from the stigma and taking back control over your life is a huge goal.
 In drug rehab, you will learn strategies to manage your stress that may include some or all of the following:

 - Practice mindful meditation